ibm-cloud-docs/security-verify/getting-started.md

 4. Install the IBM Verify Bridge.
 5. Validate the configuration.

-For more details, see [Connect to Active Directory](https://docs.verify.ibm.com/verify/docs/connect-to-active-directory).
+For more details, see [Connect to Active Directory](https://docs.verify.ibm.com/verify/docs/connect-to-active-directory){: external}.

 ## Use a social provider as an identity source
 {: #anchor_value}